ttscoff/popclipextensions/README.md

 Command: Output just the resulting URL(s)
 Command-Option: Output just URL(s) with query strings stripped

+### Sum

+Detect all numbers in selection and total them.
+Allows decimal places (using `.` or `,` as separator) and negative numbers.
+Result is copied to clipboard.

+Use the options "Separator" and "Decimal Delimiter" to define characters used in your locale for separating thousands and decimal places, respectively.

 ## Download

 The GitHub repository for all of my extensions is [here][github].